HotelQuickly/WeAreHiring/open-positions/Internship.md

 Oh, and we raised $4.5m USD in [last funding](http://techcrunch.com/2014/07/09/hotelquickly-raises-4-5-million-to-double-down-on-last-minute-hotel-booking-in-asia-pacific/).
 That makes it $5.6M in total.
 So let's help us make this company HUGE!

-### Why?

-We believe people can and should experience last-minute traveling because spontaneous moments enrich life.

-Therefore, we are serving travellers with a mobile product that makes last-minute hotel booking fast and rewarding.

 ---

 [![Venture Beat](http://www.hotelquickly.com/img/logos/vb.png)](http://venturebeat.com/2013/06/25/same-day-booking-app-hotelquickly-claims-dominance-in-asia-before-rival-hoteltonight/)